OyvindSabo/compendiums/01-introduction.md

 **Note**\
 Amdahl’s Law assumed a strict scaling setup (constant problem size in decreasing time) and Gustafson’s Law assumes a weak scaling setup (increasing problem size in fixed time).

+## 2.10 Summary

+### 2.10.2 Parallel hardware

+**Branching**\
+Branching in SIMD systems is handled by idling those processors that might operate on a data item to which the instruction doesn’t apply.
+This behavior makes SIMD systems poorly suited for task-parallelism, in which each processor executes a different task, or even data-parallelism, with many conditional branches.

+### 2.10.3 Parallel software

+**Branching**\
+Most programs for MIMD systems consist of a single program that obtains parallelism by branching.
+Such programs are often called single program, multiple data or SPMD programs.

+**Threads and processes**\
+In shared-memory programs we’ll call the instances of running tasks threads.
+In distributed-memory programs we’ll call them processes